If you’re looking for cool and easy drawing ideas, I’ve got some inspirational drawings to get your creative juices flowing.

 24. Bear Holding a Balloon

-I really love this painting and would love to recreate this.
+I love this painting and would love to recreate this.
 If you’re new to watercolor paint, this would be a perfect beginner’s painting to try.

 25. Black Raven